project-feynman/v3/README.md

 2nd option can be addressed (it's possible to create videos efficiently with little overhead)
 - Answering questions take far less time if the user can draw and talk at the same time like in real life
-- What if people can talk while drawing with iPads, mouse?
+- Instead of sharing polished videos with animation (take weeks), what if we popularize sharing of quick-and-dirty hand-drawn videos where people can talk while drawing with iPads, mouse (takes minutes)
 - Instead of throwing the explanations away after each in-person interaction, what if we can preserve what's there already?

 ![Insight](documentation/FundamentalInsight.png "FundamentalInsight")